-You see, the Save Our Bones Program advocates working with the body’s natural bone-building process, but it’s not through artificial stimulation that emphasizes only one aspect of the bone remodeling cycle.
+You see, the Osteoporosis Reversal Program advocates working with the body’s natural bone-building process, but it’s not through artificial stimulation that emphasizes only one aspect of the bone remodeling cycle.
 Your body knows how to build bone; it doesn’t need to be “told” how with dangerous drugs.
 The key is giving it the nutrients and terrain it needs to do what it’s designed to do: build strong and healthy bones.

 FDA Approves Drug So Dangerously Addictive That Drug Addiction Specialists Are Up In Arms!